DJBarnes/django-adminlte2-pdq/docs/source/templates/template_filters.rst

 be chained.

 :param field: Form field to add attributes to.
-:param class_name: Class name to add to add to the field.
+:param class_name: Class name to add to the field.
- Defaults to blank string.
+ Defaults to a blank string.
 :return: Field that was passed in with classes added.

 **Example:**